saltstack/salt/doc/topics/cloud/libvirt.rst

       driver: libvirt
       url: qemu:///system

-TODO: there's probably more that can be configured.

 Cloud Profiles
 ==============
 Virtual machines get cloned from so called Cloud Profiles.
 Profiles can be set up at ``/etc/salt/cloud.profiles`` or